 Rewards don’t have to reduce margin, and smart brands are creating rewards that drive brand KPIs such as increased LTV, AOV and purchase frequently, along with using rewards to get rid of old inventory or get new inventory in the hands of their brand ambassadors to generate buzz.
 To learn more about creating rewards ambassadors love, and drive brand goals check out our guide.

 A typical brand ambassador is a regular person with a regular person social reach, and in order to hit the same number of eyeballs as working with mega influencers, brands need to scale their ambassador program to hundreds or thousands of participants.
 This is where BrandChamp‘s ambassador marketing platform comes in.

 The best way to show the impact of brand ambassador programs is to go through successful examples.

 Millennials are almost three times more likely to go on social media for an opinion on the products they want to buy.
 Why not use this trend?
 Customers value word-of-mouth more than traditional ads and larger influencers.

 These trends along with banner blindness and drop in brands organic reach on social media contribute to the rise of influencer marketing.
 It’s only natural that companies turn to their customers as promoters.

-Your brand ambassadors should be people that are already interested in your company’s product and want to advocate it publicly.
-Brands converting satisfied customers into a brand ambassador are creating reliable and consistent referrals sales channels, with the most successful brands generating over 20% of total brand revenue from their relationship marketing programs.
+Successful brand ambassador programs should be made of people that are already interested in your company’s product and want to advocate it publicly.
+Brands converting satisfied customers into a brand ambassador are creating reliable and consistent referrals sales channels, with the most successful brands generating over 20% of total brand revenue from their ambassador marketing programs.

 Brand ambassadors are promoters that their social media circle trust.
 Their social media friends or followers know that the person uses the product they support regularly and not only for the rewards from that brand.